pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 This is one of the most important topics to be discussed when preparing the deployment on OpenShift as choosing a suitable storage configuration usually makes a key difference for the user experience.
 SAS compute sessions have always been heavily dependent on good disk I/O performance and this requirement has not changed with the latest SAS platform.

+Many SAS Viya components require highly performant storage, and SAS generally recommends a sequential I/O bandwidth of 90-120 MB per second, per physical CPU core.
+Normally this would be achieved by utilizing a storage system that is backed by using SSD or NVMe disks.
+SAS provides an automated utility script -- [rhel_iotest.sh](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0bqwd5t5y2va7n1u9xb57lfa9wx.htm#p1qz3rq1f758xkn1pctnlw7c3kn6), that uses UNIX/Linux dd commands to measure the I/O throughput of a file system in a Red Hat Enterprise Linux (RHEL) environment.

 Since this is a rather convoluted topic with lots of facets, here's a picture which hopefully helps you to keep your orientation for the rest of this section:

 <p align="center"><img width="600" alt="image" src="sas-viya-storage.png"></p>